 Once you have chosen your new programme, check if any of the exams you have previously passed can be recognised and validated.
 Changing degree programme is not like starting from scratch: see it as a learning experience.

-Come along to the University and take part in the meetings and events organised by COSP: open days, area meetings, information seminars for parents, workshops and the Saloni dello Studente (Student Fairs).
+Come along to the University and take part in the meetings and events organised by COSP: open days, area meetings, workshops and the Saloni dello Studente (Student Fairs).